Abhishek Bachchan: Other work and media image

-Personal life and other work
+Personal life

 In October 2002, at his father Amitabh Bachchan's 60th birthday celebration, Abhishek and actress Karisma Kapoor announced their engagement.
 The engagement was called off in January 2003.
-Bachchan fell in love with Aishwarya Rai whilst filming for Dhoom 2, though both of them had already appeared together in Dhai Akshar Prem Ke (in which her then longtime boyfriend, Salman Khan, made a brief cameo) and Kuch Naa Kaho.
+Bachchan fell in love with Aishwarya Rai while filming for Dhoom 2, though both of them had already appeared together in Dhai Akshar Prem Ke (in which her then longtime boyfriend, Salman Khan, made a brief cameo) and Kuch Naa Kaho.
 Bachchan and Rai announced their engagement on 14 January 2007 which was later confirmed by his father, Amitabh Bachchan.
 The couple was married on 20 April 2007, according to traditional Hindu rituals of the Bunt community, to which Rai belongs.
 The wedding took place in a private ceremony at the Bachchan residence, Prateeksha, in Juhu, Mumbai, but was heavily covered by the entertainment media.
-The couple appeared on The Oprah Winfrey Show in September 2009, and were described as more famous than Brangelina.
+The couple appeared on the American talkshow The Oprah Winfrey Show in September 2009, and were described as more famous than Brangelina.
 They have been described as a supercouple in the Indian media.
-Rai gave birth to a baby girl, Aaradhya, on 16 November 2011.
-Her daughter became quite popular by the name of "Beti B" which was named by the fans and the media, since the couple took over four months to name their daughter.
+Rai gave birth to a girl, Aaradhya, on 16 November 2011.
+Their daughter became quite popular by the name of "Beti B" which was named by the fans and the media, since the couple took over four months to name their daughter.

-Bachchan bought the Pro Kabaddi League franchise team Jaipur Pink Panthers and co-purchased the Indian Super League football team Chennaiyin FC. in 2014.
-Jaipur Pink Panthers won the first ever championships held in 2014.
-Chennaiyin FC won the ISL 2015 and 2018.
-In 2005, he was a part of Tamil director Mani Ratnam's stage show, Netru, Indru, Naalai, an event which sought to raise funds for The Banyan, a voluntary organisation which rehabilitates homeless women with mental illness in Chennai.
-In the summer of 2008, Bachchan, his wife, his father, and actors Preity Zinta, Riteish Deshmukh, and Madhuri Dixit starred in the "Unforgettable World Tour" stage production.
-The first leg covered the US, Canada, Trinidad, and London.
-Bachchan is also involved in the functional and administrative operations of his father's company, originally known as ABCL, and renamed as AB Corp.
-Ltd. That company, along with Wizcraft International Entertainment Pvt.
-Ltd., developed the Unforgettable production.
-In 2011, Bachchan has promoted awareness of drug abuse in India as part of a citizen education campaign.
-The actor launched the Awareness Day race, which celebrated the silver jubilee of the country's Narcotics Control Bureau.
-His involvement in the kabaddi sport was documented in a 2020 television series, Sons of the Soil: Jaipur Pink Panthers.